flyisland/gitaly/_support/benchmarking/README.md

 Experiments are deployed using Terraform workspaces, so it's possible to deploy multiple experiments simultaneously.
 Feel free to export the environment varible instead of redefining it for each command.

+## Automated in Gitaly's CICD Pipeline
+1. Simply create a branch name that has the same name as the experiment name directory created inside the `_support/benchmarking/experiments` directory.
+2. When you raise a merge request, there will be a `qa:benchmark:performance` job that can be run.
+It is an optional job so click run to trigger it.
+3. Artifacts can be downloaded straight from the job artifacts.

+## Running manually on local machine
 ### 1. Setup your environment

 1. Ensure that [`gcloud`](https://cloud.google.com/sdk/docs/install) is installed and available on your path.